selabhvl/dat250public-2019/progassign1/progassign1.md

 In this assignment you will design the Java EE enterprise application that you will then implement in the subsequent programming assignment.
 The design and implementation of the Java EE application is to be undertaken in groups of 2-4 students.

 The main requirements for the application is provided below.
-In addition, you will find an example design document for an phone book application.
+In addition, you will find an example design document for a phone book application.
 Use this design document as a template for your own design document.

 Each group is required to give a short presentation of their design document (see the course canvas for details), and also submit their design document in PDF format via canvas.
 It is recommended to structure the design document so that it can be used directly for the presentation.